 This can be a simple craft activity, origami, masks or even a fruit salad.
 Why not? 🙂

-- Escape Room:
+- Digital Escape Rooms:

 You can play an educational digital escape the classroom game with your students.
 I haven’t tried it with kindergarten students but with higher levels you should definitely play.
 I already have lots of digital escape room games you can use during distant learning.
 Check out the “Escape the Classroom” tag on my blog to reach and download lots of games.